zzonyo/trust-docs-test/source/index.html.md

 ###  Note ：

 Post-Only orders are limit orders that will never take liquidity (also called maker-only order).
-There are order limit and position for post-only orders which the upper limit is 500,000 for open/close orders under weekly, bi-weekly and quarterly contract respectively.
+There are order limit and position for post-only orders which the upper limit is 500,000 for open/close orders.

 If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
 If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.